But it’s not perfect.

 But as is noted in the technical specifications, this version of HDMI isn’t the latest.
 It’s HDMI 2.0 instead of 2.1, which leaves some significant power on the table.

 HDMI 2.0 can connect to a 4K display, but is limited to just 60 frames per second (fps).
 HDMI 2.1 ups the ante to 4K at 120 fps, or 8K at 60 fps.
-I know that might not sound like the end of the world, but many creator-focused or gaming laptops coming out in 2021 have included it as a standard port.
+I know that might not sound like the end of the world, but many creator-focused or

 Can you call this the most advanced connectivity without HDMI 2.1?
 Hardly.

 As MacRumors points out, it’s a particularly strange misstep since the latest Apple TV includes an HDMI 2.1 port.

 To be fair, Apple is likely looking at its Pro Display XDR, which is also stuck at HDMI 2.0 and 60Hz.
 Apple imagines you using the MacBook Pro connected to three Pro Display XDRs (because who doesn’t have three?), not an Apple TV.

 There’s a certain amount of truth to that, but when you’re spending thousands of dollars on a new laptop, you want something you know will last you for the next decade.

 Beyond HDMI 2.1, you’ll probably also notice the lack of USB-A ports.
 These were far less likely to make a return, despite the fact that many accessories still don’t use USB-C.

 If you’re coming from a post-2016 MacBook Pro, though, you likely aren’t complaining.
 You’re probably more excited about being able to connect to more displays and bring over content directly from your camera.

 Apple cut back ports to only USB-C back in 2016, much to the duress of the professional community.
 As powerful as Thunderbolt was, the lack of convenience was the most common complaint from this era of MacBooks.